-If your Dataplane report requires a long time to generate, the gadget may appear to be loading on your Confluence page for the first few seconds, but it will then stop and render as a blank gadget.
-This issue is caused by a short timeout built into the HTTP relay functionality in Confluence.
+When a Dataplane report takes a long time to generate, the Confluence gadget may appear to be loading for a few seconds but then stop and render as a blank gadget.

 I'm still having problems with rendering Dataplane gadgets in Confluence.
 Help!

-- custom fields from the following add-ons: JIRA Agile, Valiantys nFeed and ScriptRunner
+- custom fields from a number of third-party apps including Valiantys nFeed and ScriptRunner

 Why is my custom field not in the list of fields that can be reported on?

-- your custom field may not be supported in the context in which you are trying to use it in a Dataplane report.
-For example, historical reports, like the Issues Value by Date Report, support a different set of fields than reports based only on an issue's current field values, since not all JIRA fields are indexed historically.
-Additionally, only numeric-typed fields can be used in areas of the application that require a numeric field, such as for the Value option in the Sum Numeric Field by Date Report.
+- your custom field may be supported by Dataplane, but not in the context in which you are trying to use it in a Dataplane report.
+For example, historical reports like the Issues Value by Date Report, support a different set of fields than reports based only on an issue's current field values, since not all Jira fields are indexed historically by Dataplane.
+Additionally, only numeric fields can be used in Dataplane report configuration options that require a numeric value, as with the Value option in the Sum Numeric Field by Date Report.

 Calculations and Values